terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ## Deploying with Cloud Build

+When deploying with Cloud Build, you can choose GitHub, GitLab, or Cloud Source Repositories as your Git provider.

+Please note that some steps in this documentation are specific to the selected Git provider.
+These steps are clearly marked at the beginning of each instruction.
+For example, if a step applies only to GitHub users, it will be labeled with "(GitHub only)."

 ### Cloudbuild with Github Pre-requisites

 To proceed with github as your git provider you will need: